 The popularity of food halls in Houston and the State of Texas has created excitement and opportunity in the food industry.
 The first food hall opened its doors in 2007 and experts see this new type of food venue rapidly expanding over the next several years.
 The City of Houston itself has two major food halls opening within the next 24 months.

 The UH Food Hall will build on this trend to bring a unique retail environment to campus, featuring modern architectural designs and engaging environmental features both inside and out.

 Incorporating a diverse set of food concepts is essential to the success of the food hall.
 UH Dining will introduce international cuisine through internal and local brands.
 Strong national brands will serve as anchor brands to drive the success of the venue.

-As an alternate concept, opportunity exists to add a made-to-order pasta station under Chartwells' 2.Mato brand.
+As an alternate concept, an opportunity exists to add a made-to-order pasta station under Chartwells' 2.Mato brand.

 Large tables that allow students to connect with their peers in large groups and maximize both the look and feel of the seating area.

-Seating areas built around the cooking that offer a view of the action and enhanced transparency allowing students to view how their meal is prepared.
+Seating areas built around the cooking that offers a view of the action and enhanced transparency allowing students to view how their meal is prepared.

-Sustainability is far more than a color (green), it’s about people, the choices they make and how our efforts condition student behavior.
+Sustainability is far more than a color (green), it’s about people, the choices they make, and how our efforts to condition student behavior.
 The Food Hall will be a hub of sustainability efforts that will be visible and one of the primary storylines of the new space.